dotphiles/dotphiles/README.md

 Some files that will be auto generated into the symlinked dotfiles directory should *never* be commited and uploaded to github.

-The included `templates/*ignore` files, ignore the majority, but make sure when commiting that you dont include any personal info you dont want in public!
+The included `.gitignore` and `.rsyncignore` files, ignore the majority, but make sure when commiting that you dont include any personal info you dont want in public!

 ### deploy